anberino/RPGSIMPLE/Simple.md

 Action Sequences are divided in Turns.
 During each Turn, each character may choose to do one action of their choosing, from attacking an enemy to simply moving around.
 When a player chooses to do so, they give their Token to the GM.
 After all players who chose to act did so and the GM narrated everything that happened accordingly, the Turn ends and the GM gives each player their Token back, so that a new Turn may start.
 This process repeats itself until the Action Sequence ends, be it because all enemies were defeated, they PCs escaped the collapsing building or any other reason.

 If two players or more decide their character should act at the same time, they roll 1d20 each (a GM may choose to transform this roll in a test of a certain attribute) and whoever has the better result goes first.
 The players may discuss in which order they want to act depending on the situation - this would not be possible in the middle of a frantic combat, but maybe it would if the Action Sequence begins while the players are hidden and planning an attack.
+After the Action Sequence has already started, it is highly encouraged to limit the players' comunication with eachother, creating more conflicting roleplaying situations, such as both players trying to act simultaneously, players having to remedy something they did the previous turn due to the rush or players having to spend an action for their character to communicate.

 If the Action Sequence contains hostile NPCs, the GM needs to account for their actions as well.
 A pratical way to do so is to make it so that after every PC action there is an NPC action, but if the GM wishes to create a more complex, attribute-based way to determine when NPCs act, they are free to do so.